Starting Low-Carb Diet: 5 Steps For Success

 Decide if you will track total carb or net carb.
 Net carb is total carb minus fiber.
 For example, 12 almonds have about three grams of total carb and two grams of fiber.
 Subtract two grams of fiber from three grams of total carb to get one gram of net carb.
 Tracking net carb will allow you to include more high-fiber vegetables, nuts, and seeds in your plan.

 MyNetDiary Premium low-carb plan will help you set your individual protein goal.
 The default plan provides 30% of calories from protein.
-Getting enough protein helps minimize muscle and can help you feel more full.
+Getting enough protein helps minimize muscle loss and can help you feel more full.

 You may choose to monitor other nutrients in your MyNetDiary tracker, including calories, fiber, sodium, potassium, and magnesium.